yunusa2k2/DissaMM/README.md

 ## Features

-- ⚡ **Lightweight & real-time inference** – optimized for speed in resource-constrained environments using transfer learning (TL).
+- ⚡ **Lightweight & real-time inference** – optimized for speed in resource-constrained environments using TL.
 - 🔗 **Multi-modal (text + image)** – processes both visual and textual information for richer context, unlike DisasterNet which relies only on images.
 Since social media posts are often noisy, we add a textual encoder to provide additional context.
 - 🔍 **Explainability** – integrates LIME and SHAP to generate transparent, human-interpretable decision-making visuals.
 - 🌍 **Low-resource optimization** – tailored for deployment in emerging regions with limited computational resources.